Speeches by Volodymyr Zelenskyy during the Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, which began on 24 February 2022, Ukrainian President Volodymyr Zelenskyy has made a number of speeches in multiple formats, including on social media and to foreign legislatures.
+During the ongoing Russo-Ukrainian war, which began on 24 February 2022, Ukrainian President Volodymyr Zelenskyy has made a number of speeches in multiple formats, including on social media and to foreign legislatures.
 The speeches have received significant attention, with a number of commentators citing a positive effect on Ukrainian morale and on international support for Ukrainian resistance to the invasion.

 Social media videos

+Soon after the invasion started Zelenskyy posted a video speech of him, declaring martial law.

 On 25 February, the second day of the invasion, concerns were initially raised about his whereabouts after he missed a scheduled phone call with Italian Prime Minister Mario Draghi.
 Later that day, however, he posted a video of him flanked by several advisors in front of Mariinskyi Palace in central Kyiv.
 In the video, he gave a short speech stating that "We are here" and that "We are defending our independence, our state, and we will continue to do so."
 Later that day, he posted another video of a short speech addressing the ongoing Russian assault on Kyiv, urging Kyiv residents to fight back "any way you can."
 On 24 February, Zelensky had teleconferenced with European Union leaders.

 On 26 February, he posted a short speech warning against disinformation that he had fled Kyiv.
-The same day, he stated that he turned down an offer from the US to be evacuated from the city, saying that "The fight is here; I need ammunition, not a ride."
+It has been reported that, the same day, he stated that he turned down an offer from the US to be evacuated from the city, saying that "The fight is here; I need ammunition, not a ride."
+However, this story is considered by Biden administration officials to be apocryphal.